GSoster/idle-game/README.md

 ## File Structure

-It is necessary to change, still in construction and definition.
+It is in frequently and continuous changes, this section is under construction and definition.
 TBD.

 /Tidlefw
 **resourceManager**: holds information related resources (current and max) and how to produce and spend them.
-**helpers**: holds information related to helpers/cursors that can be bought by the player: name, description, production value.
+**helpers**: holds information related to helpers/cursors that can be bought by the player: name, description, production value, baseValue, etc.
-**tidle**: holds general logic of the tiny framework - event handlers, event dispatcher, consumption of resources, generation of resources.
+**helperManager**: controlls helpers, keep track of how many there are and their production values **uiManager**: controlls UI/Graphics updates and setups **tidle**: holds general logic of the tiny framework - event handlers, event dispatcher.
 **app**: holds heneral logic related to the game - game loop.

 # Images and Sounds